JustinHurley/InterviewPrep/README.md

 # InterviewPrep
-Just a repo to hold notes on problems I did.
+Just a repo to hold general study materials.